The-Marcy-Lab-School/2-2-2-assignment/README.md

 Fun fact: if you wanted a button that *did not* submit, then you would need a type of `button` and then you would need to add an event listener to it to do something.
 But we don't need that here.
 And a `type` of `reset` would clear out the form.
 We will do that later, but not with a button!

 # Part 2 - The submit event
 OK so all your HTML-only tests should be passing at this point.
 If they are, then you can move on to actually writing some `JS` to handle our submission.

+# Question 9 - Adding a listener to prevent the default behavior
+In `index.js` attach a `submit` event listener to the form and make sure to prevent the default behavior.
+If you don't know how to do that, check out the [MDN docs on preventing default behavior](https://developer.mozilla.org/en-US/docs/Web/API/Event/preventDefault).
+Remember, the default behavior of the form is to reload the page (we didn't provide an `action` attribute, so there's nowhere but the current page to navigate, hence the reload), and we don't want that!

+# How to grab values

-But I want to make sure you can grab the information from the form easily.
+Before we move on, I want to make sure you can grab the information from the form easily.
 You do not need query selectors if you built your form right!

 You can either just grab each input from the form by its name: